Canadian Championship: Early years

+Tournament expansion

 On June 6, 2016, Canadian Soccer Association general secretary Peter Montopoli told TSN that plans were well under way to expand the tournament to include an access point for any team in Canada.
 He said that he expected the expansion to take place for 2017.
 His statement seemed to confirm other reports saying similar.
-On March 9, 2017, Canada Soccer Association announced that from the 2018 edition the winners of the League1 Ontario and Première ligue de soccer du Québec would compete.
+On March 9, 2017, Canada Soccer Association announced that from the 2018 edition the winners of the semi-pro League1 Ontario and Première ligue de soccer du Québec would compete.

 In January 2019, a new five-round format was announced to include the seven teams of the newly formed Canadian Premier League, bringing the total number of teams competing to 13.
 In 2020, with the dissolution of Ottawa Fury FC, a modified four-round tournament was announced featuring 12 teams, the first contraction in the competition's history.
 Due to the COVID-19 pandemic, the 2020 edition was instead held between two teams qualified through league play, with the top Canadian MLS team meeting the CPL winners.
+Due to various scheduling conflicts between Forge FC and Toronto FC, the final match was not played until June 2022.

 Beginning in 2023, the league winner of League1 British Columbia joined the tournament as a competitor.
-They were also joined by new Canadian Premier League club, Vancouver FC.

-In the 2023 preliminary round, TSS Rovers of League1 British Columbia became the first semi-pro team to advance in the tournament against a professional team.
+The league was first represented by TSS Rovers who became the first semi-pro team to advance in the tournament against a professional team.
 They defeated Canadian Premier League side Valour FC 3–1 to reach the quarter-finals.

-In 2025, the league winner of the nascent League 1 Alberta competition became the fourth semi-pro entrant, joining the three existing League 1 champions from British Columbia, Ontario and (Ligue 1) Quebec, alongside the eleven professional teams, three Canadian Major League Soccer franchises and the eight teams of the Canadian Premier League.
-The cup format now included a regional element, with and East and West bracket to meet geographical considerations in the early rounds to reduce travel for the semi-pro teams.
+In 2025, the league winner of League1 Alberta became the fourth semi-pro entrant, joining the three existing League1 Canada champions.
+A fifth semi-pro league, the Prairies Premier League, was founded in 2026 but its inaugural champion was not invited to the 2027 Canadian Championship.